FFathan/DigiNote/ML/README.md

 ## Model Architecture

-#explain the model architecture
 The model architecture is shown in the figure below.
 The model consists of 3 CNN layers, 2 Bi-RNN layers, and 1 CTC layer.
 The input of the model is a 64x256 grayscale image.
 The output of the model is a sequence of characters.

 #insert image of model architecture

 ## Results

-#show the results of the model
 The model achieved 76% accuracy on character level and 60% accuracy on word level.
 The model is trained with only 10% of the total datasets, so the accuracy can be improved by training with more data.

 ## Methods for extracting text from image

-#explain the methods used for extracting text from image
 There are few steps before we can extract the text from the image.
 First, we need to pre-process the image.
 The pre-processing steps are as follows:

 1. Cropping the image to detect the page of the image.